GFDRR/rdl-jkan/_datasets/central-asia-flood-hazard-maps-pluvial.md

 creator:
   name: Gabriele Coccia
 dataset_id: CA_SFRARR_PL
-description: 'Pluvial flood hazard maps for 5,10,20,50,100,200,500,1,000 years return time and 6 hours duration, i.e., a map for each return time where each pixel represents the maximum water depth. '
+description: Pluvial flood hazard maps for 5,10,20,50,100,200,500,1,000 years return time and 6 hours duration, i.e., a map for each return time where each pixel represents the maximum water depth.
-details: null
+details: 'Data from the Strengthening Financial Resilience and Accelerating Risk Reduction in Central Asia program (https://www.gfdrr.org/en/program/SFRARR-Central-Asia).

+  Seismic vulnerability data for buildings, infrastructure, and population.
+The approach is described in the technical accompanying technical report.'
 exposure: null
 hazard:
   calculation_method: simulated